codeshamza/wimt-nextjs-project/src/cms/web-home/home.md

 earlyAdopters:
   earlyAdoptersAdopterTitle3Info1: Billdal is one of the leading horse clubs in Sweden with over 1,000 members.
-  earlyAdoptersAdopterTitle2Info1: With over 4,000 members, 3 high end courses and 1 multi course, Öijared is one of the best golf courses in Sweden. earlyAdoptersAdopterTitle3Info2:"For those of us who are working with children and young people, it is very important to create a safe and inspiring environment.
+  earlyAdoptersAdopterTitle2Info1: With over 4,000 members, 3 high end courses and 1 multi course, Öijared is one of the best golf courses in Sweden.
+  earlyAdoptersAdopterTitle3Info2: "For those of us who are working with children and young people, it is very important to create a safe and inspiring environment.
 That’s exactly what WIMT is doing.
 The platform is also saving time for the communication team, and generates revenue, which is a nice bonus."
   earlyAdoptersAdopterTitle2Info2: "It is very important for Swedish sport clubs to gain increased income, potentially a life saving solution for many.
 This could play a major role in the future for us and for many other golf clubs."
   earlyAdoptersAdopterTitle1Position: Angelica Lindeberg, Commercial Manager
   earlyAdoptersAdopterTitle1Info1: The greatest women's hockey league in the world.
 Combines 10 of the largest hockey clubs in Sweden with over a million members and fans.